Sultan Khan (musician): Career

 In 1982, the Oscar-winning film Gandhi also featured his music and thereafter he recorded for other Hollywood films such as Heat and Dust in 1983 (Merchant Ivory productions).
 Sultan Khan played the sad sarangi music during the sorrowful scenes of Mahatma Gandhi's assassination and funeral.
 In 1993, he performed along with Ustad Alla Rakha and Ustad Zakir Hussain in one of the rooms at the House of Commons of the United Kingdom where eminent persons were in attendance to witness a rare musical performance.
 After that, he became a regular artist for BBC Radio London.
 He was also interviewed for the BBC world service and also composed the musical track for the BBC 2 documentary "London Calling"(1997).

 The association with film maker Ismail Merchant further when Ustad Sultan Khan together with Ustad Zakir Hussain composed the soundtrack for the film In Custody (1993) and where the musical score adapted to suite a particular genre of the Urdu language.
 Thereafter, Ustad Sultan Khan also composed musical score for another Merchant Ivory production, this time for Channel 4 in Britain, called "The Street Musician of Bombay".

-He has several albums to his credit and he has been applauded by for his performances by Madonna in 1997.
+He has several albums to his credit and was praised for his performances by Madonna in 1997.
 He also performed in a Sufi Music Festival at the White House in Washington, D. C. in 1998.
 He played at a select party in honour of the Prince of Wales's birthday at Buckingham Palace in 1997.

-Sultan Khan appeared on Good People in Times of Evil in 2000 with Jonas Hellborg and guitar virtuoso Shawn Lane.
+Sultan Khan appeared on Good People in Times of Evil in 2000, with Jonas Hellborg and guitar virtuoso Shawn Lane.
 Sultan Khan once told an interviewer, "Western influences have given a different dimension to my music."

 Ustad Sultan Khan's album Piya Basanti together with indian playback singer K. S. Chitra was released in 2000 and it was the number one album of the year.
 The title song won an international viewers' choice award at the 2001 MTV Video Music Awards.
 Some of his other famous albums are Ustad & the Divas (T-Series), Ustad Sultan Khan & his friends (Times Music), Shoonya (BMG), Bhoomi (Virgin), and Pukaar (Sony Music) with Ustad Nusrat Fateh Ali Khan.

 Sultan Khan performed for the Tamil film Yogi.
-He played a solo sarangi for Yogis theme and also for the song "Yaarodu Yaaro" from the same album.
+He played a solo sarangi for Yogi theme and also for the song "Yaarodu Yaaro" from the same album.

 British writer Geoff Dyer has said that he is an admirer of Sultan Khan's work, especially his rendition of a Rajastani folk song at the end of a 1991 recording of Rag Bhupali with Zakir Hussain on tabla.
 He has written of Khan's performance, "It is one of the most beautiful pieces of music I know - an audible vision of how the world might appear if you were able to purge yourself of all baseness and ugliness."

-His last musical offering along with his son Sabir Khan will be used in the upcoming multilingual film Amma which is being directed by controversial director Faisal Saif.
+His last work, composed alongside his son Sabir Khan, was used in the multilingual film Amma.